- Requests for a Housing Accommodation

 The deadline to submit the request (and all medical documentation) is:

-Students with diagnosed disabilities and/or medical conditions who are eligble for Room Selection and may need a housing accommodation must first register with the Office of Disability Services (ODS) through scheduling and completing an intake meeting prior to the deadline and then submit a Disability Housing Accommodation Request Form (DHR), in order to be offered a room assignment prior to the Housing Lottery.
+Students with diagnosed disabilities and/or medical conditions who are eligble for Room Selection and may need a housing accommodation must first register with the Office of Disability Services (ODS) through scheduling and completing an intake meeting prior to the deadline and then submit the Pre-Lottery Accommodation Request Form, in order to be offered a room assignment prior to the Housing Lottery.

-If you are already registered with ODS, please just submit the DHR form to ODS before the deadline.
+If you are already registered with ODS, please just submit the Pre-Lottery Request form to ODS before the deadline.
 If you are not registered already, please call ODS at 212-854-4634 to set up your intake meeting.

 Types of accommodations may include: accessible spaces for mobility needs, room with a strobe fire alarm, assignment to a building with central air-conditioning*, assignment to a single room, etc.

-* Central air conditioning is available in Sulzberger Tower, Elliott, Plimpton, and Cathedral Gardens only and is primarily a summer housing feature.
+* Air conditioning is available in Sulzberger Tower, Elliott, Plimpton, and Cathedral Gardens only and is primarily a summer housing feature.
 AC for these buildings is usually turned off in mid-September and then turned on again in mid-to-late May.

 Students who may have received accommodations in the past must re-apply each year to be reconsidered.
 Previous accommodations are not automatically extended without submitting an updated request for the upcoming academic year.